Rheumatoid Arthritis and Your Kidneys

 - Urinating more often

 There are no formal guidelines for how often RA patients should get tested for kidney disease.
-However, doctors may begin to test more often now that the risk of kidney disease is better understood, says Dr. Matteson.
+Still, doctors may begin to test more often now that the risk of kidney disease is better understood.
 Simple blood and urine tests can determine how well your kidneys are working.
+African Americans are also about 3.5 times more likely to develop kidney disease than Caucasians, according to the Centers for Disease Control and Prevention.

 You are more likely to develop kidney disease if you have: